M. R. C. Greenwood

-Mary Rita Cooke Greenwood (born April 11, 1943) is a nationally recognized leader in higher education, nutrition, and health sciences.
-Additionally, her research has been extensively published, internationally recognized, and has earned awards.
+Mary Rita Cooke Greenwood is an American academic and nutritionist.

 Greenwood had served as president of the University of Hawaiʻi and chancellor of the University of California, Santa Cruz.
 She had held leadership positions in several academic and profession societies and had served in several scientific organizations within the United States government.

 She currently holds an appointment as a Distinguished Professor Emerita of Nutrition and Internal Medicine at the University of California, Davis.

 Early life and education

 Greenwood was born in 1943 in Gainesville, Florida.
 Greenwood earned the A.B. degree in biology, Summa cum laude, from Vassar College in 1968.
 She received her Ph.D. in physiology, Developmental Biology, and Neurosciences from Rockefeller University in 1973, and she completed a postdoctoral study in Human Nutrition at Columbia University in 1974.